 If you can't wrap up your federal tax return by the annual deadline, it's easy to buy yourself more time by filing a tax extension.

-As "Tax Day" approaches each year, you might start to panic if you haven't filed your federal income tax return yet (the last day to file a 2021 federal income tax return was April 18, 2022, for most people – April 19 for residents of Maine and Massachusetts).
-But don't worry if you can't file your tax return before the deadline expires.
+As "Tax Day" approaches each year, you might start to panic if you haven't filed your federal income tax return yet (the last day to file a 2022 federal income tax return is April 18, 2023, for most people.
+But don't worry if you can't file your tax return before the deadline.
 It's easy to get a tax filing extension that pushes your filing deadline back six months.
 And you don't even need to have a good excuse or explain why you need more time.
 All you have to do is follow a few simple steps.

 But there's a catch.
 An extension to file your tax return doesn't extend the time to pay any tax due.
 So, you must estimate the amount of tax you'll owe and send it to the IRS by the regular tax return filing deadline.
 Otherwise, the IRS will charge you interest on the unpaid balance (even if you had a good reason for not paying on time) and tack on additional penalties for filing and paying late.
 Don't get caught in that trap!